ticdat/ticdat/examples/expert_section/amplpy/readme.md

 **Watch out**

+**tl/dr** *When it comes to Python integration, AMPL is close but not quite there.
+I don't recommend it*

 While the `amplpy` package is itself very professional, as of this writing, AMPL digital rights management is quite primitive.
 It is far below the level of sophistication of what `gurobipy` allows you to do with a `gurobi.lic` file.
-Until AMPL upgrades their DRM code, you will likely end up using `amplpy` exclusively to write Python code that has serious portability problems due to AMPL's primitive licensing technology.
-Such problems will likely render your `amplpy` based work incompatible with modern cloud based architectures.
+Until AMPL upgrades their digital rights management, you will likely end up using `amplpy` exclusively to write Python code that has serious portability problems due to the limitations of AMPL's licensing technology.
+Such problems will likely  render your `amplpy`based work incompatible with modern cloud based architectures.

 Feel free to prove me wrong, however.
-I am only relaying my unhappy experience trying to help AMPL join the 21st century.
+I am only relaying my experience fruitlessly trying to run AMPL code in a world that is increasingly dominated by Python, Docker, and Kubernetes.
 If the fault is indeed mine, then I'd love to see a public demonstration proving as much.

 ---